in-rolls/parse_searchable_rolls/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  path to the specific PDF file to be parsed -d DIR, --dir DIR     Path to directory containing the PDF files -s STATE, --state STATE
+  -h, --help            show this help message and exit -f FILE, --file FILE  path to the specific PDF file to be parsed -d DIR, --dir DIR     path to directory containing the PDF files -s STATE, --state STATE
                         Name of state where PDF document(s) is/are published -o FILE, --out FILE   Specify the output file for storing the results (must be a '.csv' file).
 The default output file is 'Parsed-{timestamp}.csv' in the 'output' directory --resume              Allows us to resume parsing if the program was stopped unexpectedly or intentionally.
-Only takes effect if being applied on directory (not file) parsing --version             show program's version number and exit --all-states          show all the supported states and exit
+Only takes effect if a directory is being parsed --version             show program's version number and exit --all-states          show all the supported states and exit
 ```